New York City Hit & Run Accident LawyerClick For Your Free Consulation

 The cost of treating injuries can be substantial, and a victim may also incur a substantial loss of income and emotional pain and suffering from the accident.
 These car accident damages can be compensated by filing a personal injury claim.
 However, who do you file the claim against in a hit-and-run accident?

-The hit-and-run driver can be held liable for your damages caused by the accident.
+The hit-and-run driver can be held liable for the damages caused by the accident.
 However, you must locate the driver before you can hold him responsible for your damages.

 If the police cannot locate the driver, you might receive compensation for your damages by filing an uninsured motorist claim with your insurance company.
 Most insurance policies treat hit-and-run accidents as accidents caused by an uninsured motorist.